Capitalize on first and/or formal references.

 On first reference in written publications for an external audience, preface the name of the institute or center with “the University of Georgia” unless the full university name has been used earlier.

-Note that some institutes are in fact academic departments within a school or college, while most are multidisciplinary or independent of departmental affiliation.
+Note that some institutes are, in fact, academic departments within a school or college, while most are multidisciplinary or independent of departmental affiliation.
 Second reference terminology is suggested here only when it differs from “the institute.”
-Be wary of acronyms, initialisms or abbreviations that are regularly used within a given unit but unfamiliar to wider audiences.
+Be wary of acronyms, initialisms or abbreviations that are regularly used within a given unit but are unfamiliar to wider audiences.

 On second reference:

-The name of the institute or center alone is acceptable but do not place the name before UGA in a sentence.
+The name of the institute alone is acceptable but do not place the name before UGA in a sentence.